Canon 77D vs Panasonic LX15

 It is notable that the 77D has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 77D and the LX15 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the 77D followed on from the Canon T6s.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.